Pratham16112002/logseq/pages/HANA.md

 	- In-memory database.
 	- Provides analytics with high performance of top of big data.
 	- Data can be stored in row/column format.
+	- OLTP + OLAP combined on the same database.
+	- No separate database is needed for different systems.
+	-